swiftlang/swift-evolution/proposals/NNNN-properly-constrained-pats-as-regular-protocols.md

 ## Source compatibility

 There is no source compatibility impact.
 As previously mentioned this change is purely semantic.
-In other words, some protocols will lose PAT qualification ([because of rule 2](#rules-for-pat-qualification)), which in turn allows for more flexibility from a user's perspective.
+In other words, some protocols will lose PAT qualification ([because of rule 2](#rules-for-pat-qualification)), which in turn allows for more flexibility for the user.
 Even in cases like these:
 ```swift
 func foo<A: ToBeNonPAT>(a: A) { ... }
 ```